Hi there! I’m Dr. LaTreese Hall, Director of the Gamification, Learning, and Development (GLAD) Lab.

 -

-Able to commit 5–8 hours/week for at least one semester
+Able to commit at least 2 hours/week for at least one semester

 How to Apply:

-Email Dr. Hall at hall [at] SXU [dot] edu to express interest.
+Email Dr. Hall: hall [at] SXU [dot] edu to express interest.

 No prior research experience needed — we’ll help you build it!